-This next Pulitzer Prize-winning novel carries with it yet another public controversy.
-Julia Peterkin was a public school teacher who married William Peterkin, a Southern planter who owned a vast 2,000 acre historic plantation in South Carolina.
-Peterkin didn’t start writing until she was forty.
-As a young woman, she had a black nanny and her husband’s plantation, in its day, employed many black people, as well.
-Like Zora Neale Hurston, Peterkin wrote novels that focus on the Gullah “negro dialect,” for which she was praised as an unlikely hero of the Harlem Renaissance.
-The irony!
-A white Southern plantation owner writes an award-winning novel from the perspective of a unique, creole community that is praised both by the ivory tower, as well as the jazz-influenced black poetry from the streets of Harlem.
+The next Pulitzer Prize-winning novel on my list carries with it yet another public controversy.
+Julia Peterkin was a public school teacher who started writing at the age of forty.
+Her husband was William Peterkin, a Southern planter and owner of a vast 2,000-acre historic plantation in South Carolina.
+As a young woman, she lived a life of privilege and luxury only afforded a southern belle at the time.
+She had a black nanny and her husband’s plantation employed many black people –racial segregation and hierarchy was sadly the prevailing political order of the day.
+Like Zora Neale Hurston, Peterkin wrote novels that focused on the Gullah “negro dialect,” for which she was praised as an unlikely hero of the Harlem Renaissance –imagine the irony!
+A white Southern plantation owner writing an award-winning novel from the perspective of a unique, creole community for which she is both praised by ivory tower academics as well as the jazz-influenced poets of the Harlem Renaissance.
 Even W.E.B.
 DuBois wrote: “Peterkin is a southern white woman, but she has the eye and the ear to see beauty and know truth.”

-Scarlet Sister Mary is Peterkin’s third novel.
-Naturally, it caused quite a controversy upon its release.
-First, Dr. Richard S. Burton, chair of the Pulitzer fiction jury, nominated Victim and Victor by John Rathbone Oliver to win the Pulitzer in 1929, and he even delivered a public speech praising the book.
-However, Columbia’s School of Journalism Advisory Board nominated Peterkin’s novel.
-An internal fight at the college ensued leading to Dr. Burton’s resignation.
-It was the first time the Advisory Board ignored the juror’s recommendation.
-At the time, Scarlet Sister Mary was considered obscene and it was banned by the local Carnegie library in Gaffney, Georgia.
-Meanwhile in the North, The Chicago Journal of Commerce wagged their finger that a “promiscuous Negress with seven illegitimate children can hardly be regarded as falling under the ‘highest standards’ synonymous with the award.”
-Even the New York Times questioned the propriety of a book about a woman who gives birth to seven illegitimate children.
-However, ironically, much of the press in the South praised the novel for its relaxed and open views toward women.
-After all, the 19th Amendment was passed in 1920 and 1929 was the height of the Jazz Age and the flapper girl.
-Later, a controversial show ran on Broadway with all white actors playing the all black characters in the novel.
+Scarlet Sister Mary, Peterkin’s third novel, naturally caused quite a stir upon release.
+Dr. Richard S. Burton, returning chair of the Pulitzer Novel Jury in 1929, nominated Victim and Victor by John Rathbone Oliver to win the Pulitzer Prize, and he even delivered a public speech praising the book (he said it was a “a book not just for a year but for many years”).
+According to literary critic W.J.
+Stuckey, Victim and Victor is “a mildly shocking piece about a deposed Episcopalian priest who is brokenhearted by his exile from the Church.”
+However, Columbia’s School of Journalism Advisory Board rejected Victim and Victor and nominated Peterkin’s novel instead (in addition to Scarlet Sister Mary, Upton Sinclair’s Boston was also considered).
+An internal fight at the college ensued leading to Dr. Burton’s resignation from the Pulitzer Jury.
+It was the first time that the Advisory Board ignored a jury’s recommendation.
+At the time, Scarlet Sister Mary was considered obscene and it was banned by a local Carnegie library in Gaffney, Georgia.
+Meanwhile, The Chicago Journal of Commerce condescendingly wagged their finger stating that a “promiscuous Negress with seven illegitimate children can hardly be regarded as falling under the ‘highest standards’ synonymous with the award.”
+Even the New York Times questioned the propriety of awarding the Pulitzer Prize to a book about a woman who gives birth to seven illegitimate children.
+However, ironically much of the press in the South praised the novel for its relaxed and open views toward women.
+After all, the 19th Amendment was passed in 1920, and 1929 was the height of the Jazz Age and the era of the flapper girl.
+Years later, a controversial show ran on Broadway with all white actors playing the all-black cast of characters in the novel.

-The novel tells the story of Mary, one of a handful of black southerners, living in Georgia at some point after the Civil War.
+Scarlet Sister Mary tells the story of Mary, one of a handful of black southerners living in Georgia at some point after the Civil War.
 She lives and works on a Southern plantation, picking cotton and growing her own food.
-Peterkin beautifully sets the scenes when she describes the changing of the seasons, the hanging oaks, blossoming cotton, the heat of a summer day, and so on.
-In the first half of the novel, she accidentally gets pregnant and so she gets married to an extremely abusive man.
+Peterkin beautifully sets the scenes when she describes the changing of the seasons in this region –the hanging oaks, the blossoming cotton, the heat of a summer day, and so on.
+In the first half of the novel, Mary accidentally gets pregnant and is wedded to an extremely abusive man.
 We are exposed to her unforgiving church when Mary is banished for dancing on her wedding night, as well as her community’s particular superstitions (they believe in love potions and charms provided by the local conjurer, Daddy Cudjoe).
-Mary is abandoned by her two-timing husband, much to the pity of those around her, and eventually she takes on several male lovers (aided by a mystical love charm).
-In the second part of the novel, Mary sires several more children with many different men.
-The local church ostracizes her (Heaven’s Gate Church) until one of her children dies, one gets pregnant, and her first son unexpectedly returns to the plantation.
-Mary decides to return to the church.
-She is eventually forgiven and allowed to return, but she does not give up her love charm.
+Mary is then abandoned by her two-timing husband, much to the pity of those around her, and eventually she takes on several male lovers (aided by a mystical love charm).
+In the second part of the novel, Mary sires several more children with many different men and the local church ostracizes her (it is known as “Heaven’s Gate Church”) until one of her children dies, one gets pregnant, and her first son unexpectedly returns to the plantation.
+Mary finally decides to return to church where she is eventually forgiven and allowed to return, but she decides not to relinquish her love charm.

-The novel is a fascinating glimpse into an overlooked segment of American life –post Civil War, formerly enslaved black Americans who decide to continue picking cotton and living on plantations.
+Scarlet Sister Mary is a fascinating glimpse into an overlooked segment of American life –post Civil War, where some formerly enslaved black Americans decided to continue picking cotton and living on plantations.
 In the book, we feel Mary’s struggles, and we know her sorrow when her first husband utterly abandons her with a child.
 However, we also see a healthy distance between the audience and Mary.
-She has proven herself to be somewhat untrustworthy, flighty; in short, Mary regularly makes poor decisions, and then asks for forgiveness from her friends, family, and even us (the readers of the novel).
-Yet somehow we seem to have more sympathy for Mary than we do for Madame Bovary or Anna Karenina.
+She has proven herself to be somewhat untrustworthy, flighty.
+In short, Mary regularly makes poor decisions, and then asks for forgiveness from her friends, family, and even us (the readers of the novel).
+Yet somehow we seem to have more sympathy for Mary than we do for characters like Madame Bovary or Anna Karenina.
 Mary never meant any harm, she simply made a few poor decisions.
-So we forgive her, or perhaps we just pity her.
+So we forgive her, or perhaps we just pity her in the end.

-The novel is obviously an attempt at a defense of Mary, however the book has garnered more criticism at Mary’s immoral actions, than forgiveness for her sins.
-Her life does not really reveal anything, save for her many misfortunes and missed opportunities.
+Scarlet Sister Mary is obviously an attempt to offer a defense of people like Mary, rousing sympathy for simple people trapped in difficult quandaries, however the book has since garnered far more criticism than forgiveness.
+Mary’s life does not really reveal anything, save for her many misfortunes and missed opportunities.
 Yet Mary is still portrayed as one-dimensional, a ‘happy-go-lucky’ and superstitious simpleton.
 She is a wholly inauthentic character.
-While the book tries to be The Scarlet Letter, little is actually gained and nothing is at stake in Scarlet Sister Mary.
-At the end, Mary’s many tragedies come back to haunt her and she is welcomed back into the church with the opportunity of becoming a Christian again, though she still clings to her superstitions, suggesting that perhaps she has not learned anything at all.
+While the book tries to be The Scarlet Letter, nothing is really at stake in Scarlet Sister Mary.
+By the end, Mary’s many tragedies come back to haunt her and she is welcomed back into the church with the opportunity to become a Christian again, although she still clings to her primitive superstitions, suggesting that perhaps she has not learned anything after all.

-Today, the novel and its author are largely forgotten, relegated to the dusty pile of Pulitzer Prize award winner from bygone eras.
+Today, the book and its author are largely forgotten, relegated to the dusty pile of Pulitzer winners from bygone eras.
 And perhaps that is for the best.
-In many ways, the many controversies surrounding this novel are more interesting than the novel itself.
+In many ways, the many controversies surrounding this novel are far more interesting than the novel itself.

 Nevertheless, here is a memorable passage from Scarlet Sister Mary: